StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

   + [External analysis](#Analysis)

 <h2> Malware analysis <a name="Malware-analysis"></a></h2>
-<h6> The next analysis try to kept the recents events and a logicial improvement and technics of the group, this can go back in the past for compare it.</h6>
+<h6>The next analysis tries to keep the recent events and a logical improvement and technics of the group, this could go back in the past for comparing it.</h6>
 <h3> CES 2020 incident (NukeSped)</h3>
-<h6> We can see that the document target specifily the south korean exhibitors with the follow tittle "Application form for American Las Vegas CES 2020"</h6>
+<h6> We can see that the document target specifically the south korean exhibitors with the following tittle "Application form for American Las Vegas CES 2020"</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/HWP/Doc.PNG" >
 </p>
-<h6> This initial vector of the infection begin by a current exploit in HWP (CVE-2015-6585) to execute an EPS script, this download and execute the next stage of the infection.</h6>
+<h6> This initial vector of the infection begins by a current exploit in HWP (CVE-2015-6585) to execute an EPS script, this download and execute the next stage of the infection.</h6>
 <p align="center">
   <img src="https://github.com/StrangerealIntel/CyberThreatIntel/blob/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/HWP/EPS.PNG">
 </p>
-<h6> This execute fisrtly a common trick RtlCaptureContext for have ability to register a top-level exception handler and avoid debbuging.</h6>
+<h6> This firstly executes a common trick RtlCaptureContext for having ability to register a top-level exception handler and avoid debugging.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/HWP/mal_anti-debug.png">
 </p>
-<h6> Once this done, the malware execute a series of actions like list the disks, process, files and push it in differents files as temp file in waiting to send the data to C2.</h6>
+<h6>Once this done, the malware execute a series of actions like list the disks, process, files and push it in differents files as temp file in waiting to send the data to C2.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/HWP/mal_sysinfo.png">
 </p>